SharpTheNightmare/virtuosamCatpack/README.md

  4. Click on the "User Interface" Tab.
  5. In the "Theme" box, click the folder icon on the right of the "Cat" category.
  6. Place the folder you downloaded and unzipped in Step 1 inside the newly opened folder.
- 7. Return to the "Cat" dropdown menu and select "NecoArc". (if you don't see this option, restart Prism Launcher)
+ 7. Return to the "Cat" dropdown menu and select "virtuosam CatPack". (if you don't see this option, restart Prism Launcher)
  8. (If you previously toggled the Background Cat off, click on the cat button that is located on the right of the top toolbar)
  9. Stare at the cat!